-Registrant believes that the disclosure of earnings per share by business segment provides investors with clarity surrounding the performance of its segments.
-Registrant reviews this measurement regularly and compares it to historical periods and to its operating budget.
-However, this measure, which is not presented in accordance with GAAP, may not be comparable to similarly titled measures used by other enterprises and should not be considered as an alternative to earnings per share, which is determined in accordance with GAAP.
-A reconciliation to AWR's consolidated diluted earnings per share is included in the discussion under the sections titled "Summary Results by Segment."
+AWR uses earnings per share by business segment as an important measure in evaluating its operating results and believes it provides investors with clarity surrounding the performance of its segments.
+AWR reviews this measurement regularly and compares it to historical periods and to its operating budget.
+A reconciliation to AWR's consolidated diluted earnings per share prepared in accordance with GAAP is included in the discussion under the section titled "Summary Results by Segment."